Cupra Formentor review

 You can have your Formentor with either a 2.0-litre turbo petrol in 150, 190 or 310hp forms, or go the plug-in hybrid route and have a 1.4-litre petrol paired with a small battery and electric motor which together offers 204 or 245hp.
 These PHEVs will travel around 37 miles on electricity, meaning low CO2 and the cheapest company car tax.

 The pick of the range – if you really want your sporty-looking SUV to also feel sporty – is the 310hp 2.0-litre petrol with 310hp.
-This power reaches the road via all-wheel-drive and a seven-speed dual-clutch gearbox, a combination that ensures seriously strong acceleration in all conditions, plus lots of grip in wintery conditions.
+It gets all-wheel-drive and a seven-speed dual-clutch gearbox, a combination that ensures seriously strong acceleration in all conditions, plus lots of grip in wintery conditions.
 Cupra has also done a great job with the Formentor’s steering, which is fairly light, but confidence-inspiring on a country road.
-All-told, its as fun as a T-Roc and more so than the X2.
+All-told, it’s as fun as a T-Roc and more so than the X2.

 All Formentors come with suspension you can stiffen and slacken via a drive mode selector.
 That keeps its body in better check through quick, tight bends, but in its comfiest setting means lumps and bumps in town are no problem, either.
 And, despite the Formentor’s pinched rear styling, parking isn’t difficult because all cars come with a reversing camera.